cf73/ces2021/content/collections/pages/community.md

         content:
           -
             type: text
-            text: 'Community is at the heart of our mission at Cambridge-Ellis.
+            text: 'Community is what drives the mission of Cambridge-Ellis School.
 We are constantly working towards the ideals of inclusion, equity, and a true sense of belonging for all of our community members.
 Testimonials from a variety of community members provide a window into the community we are nurturing at CES.'
     type: text
     enabled: true
   -